FelixHenninger/lab.js/docs/reference/canvas.rst

 Introduction to the canvas
 --------------------------

-Why canvas?
+Why use a canvas?
-^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^

 You might be wondering: ``HTML`` largely deals with showing rectangles and text on screen, so if a canvas basically does the same thing, why, then, is it useful?
-The primary reason is that browsers are often doing more work for us than we realize.
+The primary reason is that browsers are often doing more work for us than is directly visible.
 In particular, for any ``HTML`` content, it is the browser's responsibility to  maintain the layout of the page.
-Whenever a page's content changes, browsers need to recalculate the layout, to make sure that any newly inserted text pushes the content below further downward, that all text is wrapped neatly around newly inserted images, and that all style rules are maintained.
+Whenever a page's content changes, browsers need to recalculate the layout, to make sure that any newly inserted text pushes the content below further downward, that all text is wrapped neatly around newly inserted images, and that all style rules are applied.
 You might imagine this process like continuously trying to layout a newspaper's front page while new content is added and deleted simultaneously.
 Naturally, this process takes time, and if we rely on the browser to react very quickly and update the display rapidly in response to our changing the content, the resulting delay might be too long, resulting in lag.

-A ``Canvas`` does away with continuous layout recalculation, and instead provides us with space on which we can happily paint and collage the content ourselves.
+A ``canvas`` does away with continuous layout recalculation, and instead provides us with space on which we can happily paint and collage the content ourselves.
 The browser no longer assumes responsibility for our layout, but leaves us to squiggle at our hearts' content.
 If things overlap, no worries -- the browser can always paint on top!
-This simplifies things immensely for the browser, but it requires a bit more thought from our side: We can no longer, for example, ask the browser nicely to center content for us; instead, we need to calculate its position and place it ourselves.
+This simplifies things immensely for the browser, but it requires a bit more thought from our side: We can no longer, for example, ask the browser to kindly center content for us; instead, we need to calculate its position and place it ourselves.

 Canvas graphics are *raster-based*, that is, the browser remembers the color of